tushardave26/DataTable/README.md

 my $last-col-index = $dt.last-col();
 ```

-This method returns an intdex of last colum of the table.
+This method returns an index of last column of the table.

 ### col-index
 ```perl